Does it sound right? This is a very important reading strategy that piggy-backs on a child’s knowledge of oral language – of how language works.

 2. The _______________ hunter killed the wolf.

-It could be the “strong” hunter, or the “good” hunter, or the “brave” hunter.
+It could be the “strong” hunter, the”good” hunter, or the “brave” hunter.
 Why?
 Well, they’re adjectives, and we know that an adjective can come before a noun such as hunter.
-The brain is asking not only which word would make sense here, but also what word would fit.
+The brain is asking not only which word would make sense, but also what word would fit.
 What word would sound right?

 3. Mother baked a________________ for Grandma.

 What did you say?
-Mother baked a “pie” or a “tart” or a “cake”?
-How did you figure that out?
+Mother baked a “pie”, “tart” or a “cake”?
 Your brain was searching for a word that would not only make sense but also sound right.
-You knew it had to be a noun.
+You knew it had to be a noun and a singular noun.

 In all of these examples, you used your knowledge of how the English language works.
 You know English grammar and that only certain kinds of words can fit.
 You know the order that words have to come in – we call that syntax.
 We can say “the big, brown dog”, but not “brown, the, big dog”.
 That doesn’t sound right.
 We can’t say it the way.